 I’ve asked the platform attendant.
 “Yeah mate, I know who you mean.”
 He shook his head.
 “Don’t see him much though; reckon he’s about 18.
 We call him Brian.”
 I must have looked surprised.
 “Yeah, we give them all names.
 I see new faces every day `round here.
 You know…I reckon there’s thousands of them.
 They could fill a football ground with the homeless here!”
 His eyes narrowed in thought.
 “How can that bloody-well be?”
 He again paused, scratched his chin and twisted the corner of his mouth.
 “I’ve no idea where Brian goes at night.
 Someone sees him across the road at St. Pauls when it’s really cold; after some charity soup I suppose.”
 He pointed up the platform.
 “But I reckon he sleeps in the rail yards.
 He don’t like the refuges; says there’s no privacy, so he moves around a bit.”
 I stared back down the bustling ramp to the tunnel; at the commuters surging up and down.

 Today it’s almost 12-months since standing on that same covered platform with Brian sheltering below, me having again spent time in the great cities of Europe and the cultural smorgasbord of New York.
-I’m home, lucky to reside the city of my choosing, and immersing myself in the largest cultural event in Australia – the Melbourne International Comedy Festival 2013 – but there’s also the eclectic live music that keeps me here; the architecture, film and theatre.
+I’m home, lucky to reside the a city of my choosing, and immersing myself in the largest cultural event in Australia – the Melbourne International Comedy Festival 2013 – but there’s also the eclectic live music that keeps me here; the architecture, film and theatre.
 There’s sport if you’re that way inclined.
-And yes, there are the people of course; dressed in our Melbourne tones of ubiquitous black.
+And yes, there are the people of course; dressed in ubiquitous tones of Melbourne black.

 But here on the platform, there’s a lingering image that’s somehow returned; a darker side of the urban dream.
 It’s memories of Brian’s half hidden face that bothers me, down there in the subterranean gloom; seemingly oblivious city-goers rush and stumble past as he hides among his heaps of plastic.
 I can’t see his eyes but expect the light is already dimmed.
 He’s despondent with chin on knees, bare hands grey, knuckles white; a small plastic cup, empty and on its side; my loose coins scattered, shining but inconsequential.
 Him sitting on the damp concrete, bent knees pulled up; a grubby envelope, flat on the wet ground, smudged words in pencil by a shaky hand: ‘HELP PLEASE‘